quixio/quix-streams-dotnet/docs/subscribe.md

 The previous code commits parameters, events, or metadata that is consumed and served to you from the topic you subscribed to, up to this point.

 ### Committed and committing events

-=== "Python"

-    Whenever a commit completes, a callback is raised that can be connected to a handler.
-This callback is invoked for both manual and automatic commits.
-You can set the callback using the following code:

-    ``` python
-    from quixstreams import TopicConsumer

-    def on_committed_handler(topic_consumer: TopicConsumer):
-        # your code doing something when committed to broker

-    topic_consumer.on_committed = on_committed_handler
-    ```

 === "C\#"